RetroPie/RetroPie-Docs/docs/Intellivision.md

 ## FreeIntv
 [Visit the FreeIntv homepage](http://neocomputer.org/projects/freeintv/)

-FreeIntv a libretro emulation core for the Mattell Intellivision designed to be compatible with joypads from the SNES era forward even if they originally required a number pad.
+FreeIntv a libretro emulation core for the Mattel Intellivision designed to be compatible with joypads from the SNES era forward even if they originally required a number pad.

 ### Controls: